marrerom/APONE/docs/installation.md

 </table>

-## Generate WAR
+## 5. Generate WAR

-Generate the WAR file to deploy in Tomcat with Maven, by writing the following command in the project folder:
+Generate the WAR file to deploy in Tomcat.
+You can do this easily with Maven, by writing the following command in the project folder:

 ```bash
 mvn clean install
 ```
 It will generate the WAR file in the *target* folder of the project.

-## Deploy the platform
+## 6. Deploy the platform

-With Tomcat running (as well as Mongo and RabbitMQ servers), copy that file in the webapps folder to have it automatically deployed.
-After some seconds, you should be able to access it from [http://localhost:8080/APONE](http://localhost:8080/APONE), assuming you are running Tomcat in local with the default port.
+With Tomcat running (as well as Mongo and RabbitMQ servers), copy that file in the webapps folder in Tomcat to have it automatically deployed.
+After some seconds, you should be able to access it from [http://localhost:8080/APONE](http://localhost:8080/APONE), assuming you are running Tomcat in localhost with the default port.

-## Test
+## 7. Test

-You can run a functional test with maven:
+A test designed to test the main services of the platform is included.
+You can run it with maven:

 ```bash
 mvn test
 ```

-Previously, you have to make sure that the platform is deployed, and the *config.properties* file for testing, located at */src/test/java* contains the proper host, port and context where APONE is located:
+Previously, you have to make sure that the platform is deployed, and the *config.properties* file for testing, located at */src/test/java* contains the proper host, port and context where APONE is deployed:

 <a href="" id="t.00404fe88dc5972c4432cca52e51a10535e3519c"></a><a href="" id="t.1"></a>